RedMadRobot/gradle-infrastructure/README.md

 ```

 It is because NDK version on CI differs from a requested version.
-You change requested version by setting `android.ndkVersion`.
+You can change requested version by setting `android.ndkVersion`.

 Plugins `redmadrobot.android-library` and `redmadrobot.application` by default apply NDK version from env variable `ANDROID_NDK_VERSION` if it set.